 - Hold for a count of one while squeezing your chest muscles.

 - Return to the start position as you exhale, pushing the bar using your chest muscles.
 Hold for a count of one.

 If you are new at this exercise, you should use a spotter.
 If there is no-one available to spot for you, be conservative with the amount of weight you use.
 Do not let the bar drift too far forward.
 The bar to should touch down on your chest only.
 When performing this exercise, you should use a 2:1:1 count.
 That is a count of two on the downward movement.
 A count of one to hold and squeeze.a count of one for the upward movement.

 Related exercises to discover

 Incline barbell bench chest press is a gym work out exercise that targets chest and also involves abs and shoulders and triceps.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Hammer strength machine / seated chest press, medicine ball push-ups and spin / push up rotations are related exercise that target the same muscle groups as incline barbell bench chest press.
+Dumbbell flat bench press, low upward cable pulley crossover chest flyes and single arm alternating dumbbell/chest/flat bench press are related exercise that target the same muscle groups as incline barbell bench chest press.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.